JuliaSmoothOptimizers/AdaptiveRegularization.jl/docs/src/doityourself.md

 # Your own way

-`ARCTR.jl` implements an unified algorithm for trust-region methods and adaptive regularization with cubics.
+`AdaptiveRegularization.jl` implements an unified algorithm for trust-region methods and adaptive regularization with cubics.
 This package implements by default some variants, but anyone can design its own and benchmark it against existing ones.

 The implemented variants are accessible here:
 ```@example 1
-ARCTR.ALL_solvers
+AdaptiveRegularization.ALL_solvers
 ```

 To make your own variant we need to implement: